 The price of shipping a container from China to the US has already risen a lot in the last year.
 Chinese exporters have been rushing to get goods to the United States before new container tariffs kick in due to uncertainty.
 US companies are now seriously looking to remap their supply chain out of China, but for now, they have been front-loading cargo at US west coast ports.
 The stockpiling of goods results in rising Demurrage charges – containers that usually stacked three or four high after being unloaded were piled seven high, said Steven Hughes, CEO of HCS International.

 Some companies do now move their supply chain from China to Vietnam, Malaysia or event West Africa to avoid tariffs on imported goods from China.
-Now with Donald Trump’s newest announcement, tariffs force shipping companies to pay more for the equipment such as containers and chassis which Mark DePasquale can confirm.
+Now with Donald Trump’s newest announcement, tariffs force shipping companies to pay more for the equipment such as containers and What is a chassis?
+Chassis, in freight & logistics, refers to a skeleton framework with wheels on it used to move containers.
+It is also called intermodal chassis or container chassis.
+Similar to ...
+More which Mark DePasquale can confirm.

-Container tariff update: What Mark DePasquale & the NPSA have to say
+Container tariffs update: What Mark DePasquale & the NPSA have to say

 Mark, as the CEO of the NPSA, is the representative of most container owners in the US.
 With his latest newsletter (sign-up here) he answered questions on the proposed container tariffs he received by several NPSA members: